-With the advent of Covid 19, and the general increase in cold cases during the chillier months, it can be confusing to know if you have the flu or something else.
+With the advent of Covid-19 and the general increase in cold cases during the chillier months, it can be confusing to know if you have the flu or something else.

 How does the flu spread?

-With the increase public health notifications and campaigns, more people are aware that the flu is infection and that it is spread from person to person.
-Typically, the flu is spread via airborne droplets, meaning that when someone is infected, they can pass on the flu to other’s when they cough, sneeze, or talk, even from as far away as six feet.
+With the increase in public health notifications and campaigns, more people are aware that the flu is an infection and that it is spread from person to person.
+Typically, the flu is spread via airborne droplets, meaning that when someone is infected, they can pass on the flu to others when they cough, sneeze, or talk, even from as far away as six feet.
 An infected person can spread the flu up to a day before they feel unwell, and up to a week after they feel ill.
 Naturally, the young, the old and people who have lowered immunity (resistance) to disease will be more susceptible to contracting the flu and may be contagious longer.

 What to do if you have the flu

 We’ve all heard the old adage “Feed a cold, starve a fever” but this advice likely came about when people thought that only two types of illness existed, those which caused low temperature and those which cause high temperatures.
 Eating more food was encouraged to raise the body temperature and dispel the cold symptoms, while by starving, the temperature of the body would drop and the fever break.
 Now we have a better understanding of viruses and nutritional needs when we are unwell.
-Feeding a fever is now thought to be more important than feeding a cold, as symptoms of sweating, diarrhoea and vomiting increase loss of body fluids leading to dehydration.
-If tolerated hot soup and herbal drinks are good to keep mucous thin and helping remove unwanted substances from the nose and throat.
+Feeding a fever is now thought to be more important than feeding a cold, as symptoms of sweating, diarrhea and vomiting increase the loss of body fluids leading to dehydration.
+If tolerated hot soup and herbal drinks are good to keep mucous thin and help remove unwanted substances from the nose and throat.

 The most important thing is to stay hydrated, rest, keep comfortable and remain at home until recovered.